5ifar/Svviggy/Case Study Analysis using SQL Queries/Case Study Solutions.md

 **Steps:**
 - Implement INNER JOIN to merge `order_details` table with the `food` table based on `f_id` field.
-- Group the results by `f_name` field and calculte the total count of `order_id` fields based on food group and order them by the count in descending order.
+- Group the results by `f_name` field and calculate the total count of `order_id` fields based on food group and order them by the count in descending order.
 - Use the FETCH operator to get only the top 3 rows.

 **Query:**